ijlee2/LocALL/README.md

 # LocAll
-A website that lets you pick places to eat, play, and drink---locally in Austin!
+A website that lets you pick places to eat, play, and drink locally in Austin!

 ## Team Members
 - Margie Tagaban (frontend)